-First, determine which systems and networks the vulnerability assessment will review, including cloud and mobile.
+First, determine which systems and networks will be part of the vulnerability assessment, including cloud and mobile.
 You also need to identify where any sensitive data resides and determine the data and systems that are most critical.

-Be sure that everyone involved has the same expectations about what the vulnerability assessment will provide.
-And keep the lines of communication open throughout the vulnerability assessment process.
+Confirm that everyone involved has the same expectations about what the vulnerability assessment will provide.
+Keep the lines of communication open throughout the vulnerability assessment process.

 Next, scan the system or network using an automated vulnerability scanning tool.
-Then, using threat intelligence and vulnerability databases, you can identify security vulnerabilities and filter out false positives.
+Then you can identify security vulnerabilities and filter out false positives using threat intelligence and vulnerability databases.
 Performing a vulnerability assessment with automated scanning tools will give you a list of vulnerabilities, typically in the order of their severity.

-The type of vulnerability scanning tool you select will depend on your needs as well as your budget.
+The type of vulnerability scanning tool you select will depend on your needs and your budget.

 Conduct a detailed analysis of the security vulnerabilities identified by the scanning tool.
-This analysis will provide you with the causes of the vulnerabilities, their potential impacts, and suggested methods to remediate them.
+Review the causes of the vulnerabilities, their potential impacts, and suggested methods to remediate them.

-Next, rate each security vulnerability on the data that is at risk, the severity of the vulnerability, and the damage that could be caused if the affected system suffers a data breach.
+Next, rate each security vulnerability on the type of data at risk, the severity of the vulnerability, and the damage that could be caused by a data breach.

-The goal is to quantify all of the threats, as well as their impacts on the network and the business.
+The goal is to quantify all of the threats, as well as their effects on the network and the business.

-Based on the vulnerability assessment rankings in the analysis step, administrators should patch the most critical flaws first.
+Based on the vulnerability assessment rankings in the analysis step, administrators should first patch the most critical flaws.
 This can be done in several ways, including updating software, installing new security tools, or enhancing security procedures.

-You should conduct vulnerability assessments regularly (at least monthly, or even weekly) because a single vulnerability assessment is merely a snapshot of a particular moment in time.
-But when you have a series of snapshots or reports over a period of time, that you can study altogether, you’ll have an understanding of how your security posture has developed.
+You should conduct vulnerability assessment scans regularly (at least monthly or even weekly) because a single vulnerability assessment is merely a snapshot of a particular moment.
+When you have a series of snapshots or reports over time that you can study, you’ll understand how your security posture has developed.

-You should also conduct a vulnerability assessment any time you make major changes to your network or systems.
+You should also conduct a vulnerability assessment whenever you make major changes to the network or systems.

-What’s the Difference Between Penetration Testing and a Vulnerability Assessment?
+What’s the Difference Between Penetration Testing and Vulnerability Assessment?

-Typically, penetration testing should follow a network vulnerability assessment.
-It makes no sense to conduct penetration testing first before you identify and fix the vulnerabilities you find in a vulnerability assessment.
-Once those vulnerabilities are found and remediated, however, penetration testing is a great way to see if your improvements actually work.
+Typically, pen testing should follow a network vulnerability assessment.
+It makes no sense to conduct penetration testing before you identify and fix the vulnerabilities you find in a vulnerability assessment.
+Once those vulnerabilities are found and remediated, however, penetration testing is a great way to see if your improvements work.

-What’s the Difference Between a Vulnerability Assessment and Vulnerability Management?
+What’s the Difference Between Vulnerability Assessment and Vulnerability Management?

-A vulnerability assessment is a task you do – ideally, one you do frequently because your vulnerabilities can change quickly; but still a specific task that you do.
-Vulnerability management is a strategy you implement to manage your organization’s security vulnerabilities on a continuous basis.
+A vulnerability assessment is a specific task that’s done often because vulnerabilities can change quickly.
+Vulnerability management is a strategy to manage the organization’s security vulnerabilities over the long term.

 Unlike a vulnerability assessment, a vulnerability management program doesn’t have a specific start and end date.
-Rather, it’s a continuous process that helps your company better manage its security vulnerabilities for the long term.
+Rather, it’s an ongoing process that helps the company better manage security vulnerabilities long-term.

-Vulnerability assessments and vulnerability management are an important part of an effective cybersecurity plan.
-But always consider the results of that work within the context of your business and your existing cybersecurity infrastructure.
+Vulnerability assessments and vulnerability management are important parts of an effective cybersecurity plan.
+But always consider the results of that work within the context of the business and the existing cybersecurity infrastructure.

-That is, analyze the results of the vulnerability assessment keeping the risk to the business in mind and use those results to develop a thorough cybersecurity strategy.
-Doing so will allow the CISO and IT executives to spend their security budgets wisely and to strengthen their overall cybersecurity and compliance postures.
+That is, analyze the results of the vulnerability assessment keeping the risk to the business in mind, and use those results to develop a thorough cybersecurity strategy.
+Doing so will allow the CISO and IT executives to spend their security budgets wisely and strengthen their cybersecurity and compliance postures.